AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/query-builder-custom-predicate.md

    In the override method you build a `Xpath` expression based on the `Predicate` given in argument.

-### Example of a Custom Predicate Evalutor for Replication Metadata {#example-of-a-custom-predicate-evalutor-for-replication-metadata}
+### Example of a Custom Predicate Evaluator for Replication Metadata {#example-of-a-custom-predicate-evaluator-for-replication-metadata}

 The complete implementation of this `PredicateEvaluator` might be similar to the following class.